“Create evergreen content that will always be relevant,” the experts say.

 Because to truly stand the test of time, evergreen content can’t simply be timeless.
 It needs to be memorable too.

 - We’ll (slightly) tweak the definition for evergreen content;

 - Go over the five crucial qualities of unforgettable posts (so your evergreen content has a chance to actually be remembered);

 - Look at the ins and outs of evergreen content, including real-world examples, ideas to help you come up with your own evergreen content, and tips for making your content as good as possible.

 What is Evergreen Content?

-Evergreen content is timeless, always-relevant content that’s fresh and applicable long after its publish date.
+Evergreen content is timeless, always-relevant content that doesn’t have an expiration date.
 Like the evergreen trees from which it gets its name, evergreen content never looks like it’s out of season.